- Acne scars result from inflammatory breakouts

 The chemical reconstruction of skin scars (CROSS) technique involves applying 70% trichloroacetic acid (TCA) directly into ice pick and boxcar scars.
 The TCA breaks up scar tissue and encourages the growth of new, healthy skin.
 It is more effective than full-face chemical peels for small, deep scars.
-The procedure is be repeated every two weeks for three months or until scars fade.
+The procedure is repeated every 2 weeks for 3 months or until scars fade.

-The procedure should be repeated once every month for three to six months, depending on how quickly your skin responds.
+This procedure should be repeated once every month for 3–6 months, depending on how quickly your skin responds.

-This class of topical skin care products speed up skin cell regeneration and the exfoliation of dead skin cells.
+This class of topical skin care products speeds up skin cell regeneration and the exfoliation of dead skin cells.
 By encouraging the growth of new cells, these products fade depressed scars and hyperpigmentation.

 Retinoids available without a prescription include retinol and adapalene.
 Retinol products include serums, creams and moisturizers.
-A gel containing 0.3% adapalene has been proven effective at reducing atrophic acne scarring over six months.
+A gel containing 0.3% adapalene has been proven effective at reducing atrophic acne scarring over 6 months.

-Hydroquinone is a skin lightening agent used for post-inflammatory hyperpigmentation.
-It inhibits the activity of tyrosinase, an enzyme necessary for melanin production.
-By preventing new skin cells from creating melanin, the pigmented cells making up dark spots are gradually replaced with non-pigmented ones, lightening discoloration.
+Hydroquinone is a skin-lightening agent used to treat PIH.
+It works by inhibiting the activity of tyrosinase, an enzyme necessary for melanin production.
+By preventing this production, the hyperpigmented cells are gradually replaced with nonpigmented ones, effectively lightening discoloration.

-It is available over the counter at 1–2% concentration and with a prescription at 3–4%.
-The product has been determined safe for continuous use for up to six months.
+It is available over the counter at 1–2% concentration and at prescription-strength of 3–4%.
+This product has been determined safe for continuous use for up to six months.

-Hydroquinone increases your skin’s sensitivity to sunlight.
+Hydroquinone has the side effect of increasing your skin’s sensitivity to sunlight.
 Counteract the risk of accidentally causing further hyperpigmentation by applying a broad-spectrum sunscreen of at least 30 SPF every day as part of your skin care routine.

 Treatments That Take Under 6 Weeks

 These treatments consist of one initial procedure with several weeks of recovery time.
-After the recommended waiting period, you may choose to undergo the procedure again to improve your scars further.
+After the recommended waiting period, you may choose to undergo the procedure again to further improve your scars,